Archdiocese of Toronto

-The Metropolitan Archdiocese of Toronto (Archidioecesis Metropolitana Torontina) is a Roman Catholic archdiocese that includes part of the province of Ontario.
+The Metropolitan Archdiocese of Toronto (Archidioecesis Metropolitana Torontina) is a Latin Church archdiocese of the Catholic Church in Canada that includes part of the province of Ontario.
 Its archbishop is also the ecclesiastical provincial for the dioceses of Hamilton, London, Saint Catharines, and Thunder Bay.
 The current Archbishop of Toronto is Frank Leo, who was appointed in February 2023.

 Mass is celebrated daily within the Archdiocese of Toronto, with Sunday Mass (including vigils) in 36 ethnic and linguistic communities every week, making it one of the most ethnically diverse Catholic dioceses in the world.
 Overall, the Archdiocese of Toronto is the largest in Canada.